Q: What the heck is collagen?

 Q: Is Collagen Fuel screened for heavy metals?

 A: Yes, we do test our product to ensure they are free from all of the major heavy metals, including arsenic, lead, mercury, and cadmium.
+It does not contain hyaluronic acid as some brands do.
+The specific lab and detailed results are confidential.

 Q: Do you test your collagen fuel for Glyphosate?